ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/jekyll-search/README.md

 The <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document"><code>Document</code></a> method <strong>[querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)</strong>
-returns a static (not live) <a href="https://developer.mozilla.org/en-US/docs/Web/API/NodeList"><code>NodeList</code></a> representing a list of the document's elements that match the specified group of selectors.
+returns a static (not live) <a href="https://developer.mozilla.org/en-US/docs/Web/API/NodeList"><code>NodeList</code></a> representing a list of the document's elements that match the specified group of **selectors**.

+**selectors**: In CSS, pattern matching rules determine which style rules apply to elements in the **document tree**.
+These patterns, are called **selectors**, may range from simple element names to rich contextual patterns.
+If all conditions in the pattern are true for a certain element, the selector matches the element.
+For instance `'#search'` and  `'#list'` are selectors.

 All methods `getElementsBy*` return a [live collection](https://www.designcise.com/web/tutorial/what-is-the-difference-between-live-and-static-collections-in-javascript).
 Such collections always reflect the current state of the document and *auto-update* when it changes.

 In contrast, `querySelectorAll` returns a static collection.
 It’s like a fixed array of elements.

 ## window.history.pushState